 Rules:

-Appointments necessary.
-Call or text us 612-930-2740, or email tejones777@aol.com and you will be given any 4-hour time slot between 7:00 am at 8:00 pm which isn't already scheduled.
+Appointments are necessary.
+Call or text us 612-930-2740, or email tejones777@aol.com and you will be given any 4-hour time slot between 7:00 am and 8:00 pm which isn't already taken.
 You will also be given a temporary combination to the lock at the front gate.
 You must recontact us again if you wish to visit outside of this approved time slot.

-For best experience, consider a visit when the owner can be available to show you around.
+For best experience, consider visiting when the owner can be available to show you around and answer questions.
 He may even be able to loan you an ATV, so you can see all corners of the property in a very efficient visit.
-He is available most weekends, Thursdays, and some Tuesdays.
+He is available most weekends, Thursdays, and some Tuesdays, and various other times.
+Just ask.

 Park vehicles/trailers in clearing outside the woods, and only enter woods by foot or ATV unless escorted by owner.

-To cross the Pokegama creek by ATV, cross at the rocky fjord shown on the map and in the video.
+If on ATV, Cross the creek at the rocky fjord shown on the map and in the video.
 There's a small bridge over the beaver dam for those on foot.

-There are a few trails which haven't been cleaned up and groomed yet after the fast growth of spring.
-The mobile map above will show current trail conditions of all trails.
-We strongly recommend you use it when visiting so you don't get lost.
+A few trails may not be fully trimmed and groomed.
+The mobile map above will show current conditions of all trails, with Red trails being ungroomed.
+We strongly recommend you use the above mobile map when visiting so you don't get lost.

 Leave no trash or refuse behind.